emilianosolazzi/FastPath-x402/README.md

 Minimal public Node.js examples for paying FastPath x402 endpoints and reading Bitcoin optimizer data.

 This repo is intentionally small.
-It should contain only:
+It contains only:

 - `x402-optimizer-middleware.js`
 - `test-x402-optimizer.js`
 - `package.json`
 - `README.md`
 - `.gitignore`

-Do not publish the private FastPath server repo, UI files, keys, logs, binaries, or `node_modules`.

 ## What This Demonstrates